cvtps2dq/AnemonixPKGM/README.md

 # Anemonix - Elemental Package Manager
 ![anemonix](https://github.com/user-attachments/assets/c4724a33-9c89-4b28-96c5-7a5408dddfde)

-### Anemonix is a lightning-fast, source-first package manager designed for modern Linux systems.
+### Anemonix is a lightning-fast, package manager designed for modern Linux systems.
 Like the wind, it brings change—delivering fresh packages with transparency, speed, and flexibility.

 ## 🌪 Why Anemonix?

 ### Unlike legacy package managers tied to dpkg, rpm, or libalpm, Anemonix redefines package management with:

-✅ Source-First Builds – Compile from source for maximum customization.
+✅ Source Builds – Compile from source for maximum customization.

 ✅ Binary Cache – Install prebuilt packages when speed matters.

-✅ Decentralized Repositories – Support multiple official & community package sources.

 ✅ Deterministic & Isolated Builds – Ensure reproducible results with sandboxed environments.